Last Revised: February 18, 2022

 In order to initiate the review process, the protocol and other documents must be submitted to the IRB via the HS ERA system.
 No other documents need to be submitted to EHRS unless specifically requested.

 EHRS will be notified automatically once the protocol has been entered into the HS ERA system as long as "yes" has been marked in the "Radiation Exposure" section of the online application.
+Please note that the notification to the RRSC of your submission is not immediate.

 For RDRC review, a separate application must be completed along with the submission requirements above.